VMs¶

 Click on the name of a running VM in a started experiment to access the VM information

 modal.
-To pause a VM, click on the pause
+To pause a VM, click on the pause button as shown in the screenshot below.

 To start a paused VM, that same button will become a green play button; simply